-In Minnesota, divorce is formally known as "dissolution of marriage."
-That's the term you'll see on most forms, but as a practical matter, "divorce" and "dissolution of marriage" are identical—both end a marriage and resolve all property, debt, support, and custodial disputes.
+In Minnesota, the law calls divorce a dissolution of marriage.
+That's the term you'll see on most forms, but as a practical matter, "divorce" and "dissolution of marriage" are identical—both end a marriage and resolve all property, debt, spousal support, and custodial disputes.

-In order to start the divorce process without a lawyer, you’ll need to complete some forms.
+To start the divorce process without a lawyer, you’ll need to complete some forms.
 The Minnesota Judicial Branch offers a Self-Help Center with a section dedicated to divorce topics.
-That website also has links to videos you can watch to assist you in understanding Minnesota divorce law and how to complete the forms.
-You can get the forms you need at that site, or you can go to your local courthouse or law library to request a packet of divorce papers.
-You can also use the I-CAN!
-Divorce Forms generator, which asks you questions and based on your answers, prepares the correct forms.
-The service is free.
+The government website also has links to videos you can watch to assist you in understanding Minnesota divorce law and how to complete the forms.
+You can get the forms you need online, or you can go to your local courthouse or law library to request a packet of divorce papers.

 In Minnesota, the "petitioner" is the party who initiates the divorce, and the "respondent" is the party who receives the petitioner's divorce papers.
 The documents that the petitioner always needs to begin the divorce process are:

-If you are the respondent and you've been served with the petitioner's summons and petition, you should prepare an Answer and Verification if you disagree with anything the petitioner said or if you don't agree about all the terms of the divorce.
+If you are the respondent and you received the petitioner's summons and petition, you should prepare an “answer and verification” if you disagree with anything the petitioner said or if you don't agree about all the terms of the divorce.

-The petitioner may need to submit additional paperwork depending on the courthouse, but the summons, petition, verification, and certificate of representation will always be required.
-Check with the clerk of court at your county courthouse to make sure the forms you're planning to submit are sufficient and that they'll be accepted by the judges.
+The petitioner may need to submit additional paperwork depending on local court rules, but all courts require the summons, petition, certificate of dissolution, and certificate of representation.
+Check with the clerk of court at your county courthouse to make sure the forms you're planning to submit are sufficient and that the judge will accept them.

 Don't sign any affidavits, oaths, or sworn statements unless and until you're in the presence of a notary.
 When you work on the forms, be thorough and complete in responding to the questions.
 Fill out the forms on a computer if you can.
 If not, write or print neatly and legibly.

 When you’re ready, make two copies of all documents.
-Eventually you will give one to the other spouse and keep the other for yourself.
-The original will be filed with the court.
+Eventually, you will give one to your spouse and keep the other for yourself.
+You will file the original with the court.

 Go to your local courthouse and ask to file the documents.
-It's very important that you file in the right courthouse.
-You can file for divorce in the county where you live or the county where your spouse lives.
+It's imperative that you file in the right courthouse.
+You must file for divorce in the county where you live or the county where your spouse lives.
+(MN Stat § 518.09 (2018).)

-You’ll need to pay a fee to file your documents unless you complete a Fee Waiver (also known as an Affidavit to Proceed In Forma Pauperis), which can be obtained from the clerk of court and will be reviewed by the court.
-If the court agrees that the fee should be waived because you can’t afford it, you won't have to pay to file documents in your case.
+You’ll need to pay a fee to file your documents unless you complete a fee waiver (also known as an Affidavit to Proceed In Forma Pauperis), which you can obtain from the clerk of court.
+You will need to submit the form to the court for review.
+If the court agrees to waive the filing fees because you can’t afford it, you won't have to pay to file documents in your case.

-When you give your documents to the clerk of court, they will be dated, stamped, and a file will be created in the courthouse.
+When you give your documents to the clerk of court, the clerk will stamp each form with the date, and create a file for you in the courthouse.
 Serve your spouse with a set of the signed, stamped photocopies as soon as possible after leaving.

 If you are the petitioner and you will be serving your spouse within the State of Minnesota, special service rules apply.
 You have two basic options:

-Different rules may apply if you are trying to serve someone who is hard to locate, in the military, or in jail.
+Different rules may apply if you are trying to serve someone hard to locate, in the military, or in jail.
 Check with the clerk of court for more information about these unusual situations.
+(MN Stat § 518.11 (2018).)

-The Self-Service Center hosts a divorce topic page that offers information and resources on divorce laws, rules, and resources.
+The Minnesota Judicial Branch Self-Service Center hosts a divorce topic page that offers information on divorce laws, rules, and resources.

 Law Help MN, a website sponsored by a group of Minnesota nonprofit legal aid and bar associations, contains a directory to legal aid organizations that provide free or low-cost help to qualifying elderly and low-income Minnesotans with legal problems.
 The site also has an extensive divorce resources page.